Coded-Commerce-LLC/WP-Benchmark-Email/readme.txt

 == Changelog ==

+= 3.1 on 2020-02-06 =

+* Fixed: WP hook improvement to prevent a PHP warning during upgrading.
+* Fixed: added silence-is-golden security to two files that were missing it.
+* Updated: cleaned-up developer analytics tracking post-to-campaign email send.
+* Updated: developer analytics tracker widget moved from widget-load to widget-save.

 = 3.0 on 2019-08-05 =

-Added: Optional user submission tracker for Automation Pro workflows.
+* Added: Optional user submission tracker for Automation Pro workflows.
-Added: Optional admin usage tracker to help drive our development roadmap.
+* Added: Optional admin usage tracker to help drive our development roadmap.
-Added: Post to email campaigns template that enables the drag/drop editor for improved design.
+* Added: Post to email campaigns template that enables the drag/drop editor for improved design.
-Updated: Migrates legacy v2.x plugin signup forms to Benchmark signup form entities to maximize the design and configuration options and enables the pop-up style signup forms.
+* Updated: Migrates legacy v2.x plugin signup forms to Benchmark signup form entities to maximize the design and configuration options and enables the pop-up style signup forms.
-Updated: Easier initial plugin configuration steps with connect/reconnect wizard.
+* Updated: Easier initial plugin configuration steps with connect/reconnect wizard.
-Updated: A cleaner admin interface.
+* Updated: A cleaner admin interface.
-Updated: Switched from the XML-RPC API over to the newer and faster REST API.
+* Updated: Switched from the XML-RPC API over to the newer and faster REST API.

 = 2.11 on 2019-01-06 =